Side effects from radiation therapy to the breast

 If you get radiation therapy after surgery for breast cancer, try to go without wearing a bra whenever you can.
 If this isn’t possible, wear a soft cotton bra without underwires so that your skin isn’t irritated.
 If your shoulders feel stiff, ask your cancer care team about exercises to keep your arms moving freely.

 Other side effects can include breast soreness, skin irritation and color changes, and swelling from fluid build-up in the treated area.
 These side effects most likely will go away a month or 2 after you finish radiation therapy.
-If fluid build-up (lymphedema [LIM-fuh-DEE-muh]) continues to be a problem, ask your cancer care team what steps you can take.
-You can also call us or visit our website for more information on lymphedema.
+If fluid build-up (lymphedema) continues to be a problem, ask your cancer care team what steps you can take.
+You can also call us at 1-800-227-2345 or see Lymphedema for more information.

 Radiation therapy after breast surgery may cause other long-term changes in the breast.
 Your skin may be slightly darker, and pores may be larger and more noticeable.
 The skin may be more or less sensitive and feel thicker and firmer than it was before treatment.
 Sometimes the size of your breast changes – it may become larger because of fluid build-up or smaller because of scar tissue.
 These side effects may last long after treatment.